SujalIsrani/Bike-Sales-Dashboard-Excel-Data-Analytics-Project/README.md

 - The dataset contains customer demographic, income, and behavioral data.
 - Columns include: `Gender`, `Income`, `Purchased Bike`, `Age Bracket`, `Commute Distance`, `Marital Status`, `Region`, `Occupation`, and `Education`.
-- (If this is a public dataset, add source URL.
-If it's synthetic, mention that here.)
+- `ExcelProjectDataset.xlsx` is the orignal uncleaned dataset.
+- `BikeSales.xlsx` is the cleaned and formatted dataset containing pivot tables , slicers and the dashboard.
 ---

 ## 🚀 How to Use

-1. Open the `BikeSalesDashboard.xlsx` file in Microsoft Excel (2016 or later recommended).
+1. Open the `BikeSales.xlsx` file in Microsoft Excel (2016 or later recommended).
 2. Use the slicers on the left to filter data dynamically.
 3. Observe how charts respond to different combinations of filters.